Most start-ups use Excel as their main management tool.

 What’s more, Excel files can be easily modified or manipulated.

-• Additional time and costs: However, using Excel for price optimization in retail requires considerable manual effort and time investment.
+This increases the risk of malicious manipulation of pricing data. - Additional time and costs: However, using Excel for price optimization in retail requires considerable manual effort and time investment.

 What’s more, collecting, updating and analyzing data can be tedious and time-consuming.